andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Balamb Garden: door to Cid's office.
   - Dollet: pub, hotel.
   - White SeeDs ship: the only door (to the cabin below).
+  - Castle:
+    - Hall: all doors.
+	- Stairway Hall to Art Gallery.
+	- Art Gallery forward to the other Stairway Hall.
+	- Starway Hall (to Catoblepas) to Passageway (to Catoblepas).
+	- Ultimecia Master Room door open, layered with `2639`.
 - `2224 automatic_sliding_door_A+steam`:
   - Balamb Garden:
     - Elevator door closes.